 1. Freddie Mercury looks like a pastel or pencil drawing on old paper.
 It reminds us of the famous music video by A-ha “Take on me”, where the protagonist emerges from a comic strip.

-2. Guitarist Brian May has been filtered with a punctual style, reminiscent of the art made with the technique of xylograph.
+2. Guitarist Brian May is filtered with a punctual style, reminiscent of the art made with the technique of xylograph.

 3. The image of drummer Roger Taylor is treated with the filter of abstract expressionism and closely resembles Kandinskij’s paintings.